freeman-lab/hxdx/README.md

 ## example

-Let's say you have a `redux` store and want to write a bunch of composable `virtual-dom`components, some of which dispatch to it.
+Let's say you have a `redux` store and want to write composable `virtual-dom`components, some of which dispatch to it.

 With `hxdx`, you can write all components as functions of state, some can be display only